-- If you have Medicare Part D, and you reach the coverage gap or “doughnut hole,” you will get more than a 50 percent discount on brand-name prescription drugs and more than a 20 percent discount on generic drugs while you are in the coverage gap.
+- If you have Medicare Part D, and you reach the coverage gap or “doughnut hole,” you will get more than a 50 percent discount on brand name prescription drugs and more than a 20 percent discount on generic drugs while you are in the coverage gap.
+How much you’ll pay out of pocket for each drug may depend on your Part D plan.
 The discounts will continue to grow until 2020, when the gap will be a thing of the past.

 Provides tax credits for small businesses

 - If you are a small business owner, you may be able to get tax credits to offset part of the cost of offering health insurance to your employees.

 Eliminates discriminatory insurance practices

 - Health insurance companies can no longer deny you coverage, because you have a preexisting condition such as diabetes, high-blood pressure or cancer.
 They can’t cut off your coverage or cancel your plan just because you get sick or injured.